dan-v/foscam-customweb/README.md

 foscam-customweb
 ================

-Customized default website for Foscam network cameras.
-This is for the Foscam 8910W camera, but it could work with others as well.
+Customized default website using twitter bootstrap for Foscam network cameras.
+The foscam_custom script automates the process of modifying the Web UI firmware and uploading it to the device.

 Requirements
 ===
+* Foscam network camera (mine is 8910w, but it may work with others)
 * Linux (main script 'foscam_customweb' is shell script)
 * Gawk (sudo apt-get install gawk)